Higher-Rank Radon Transforms on Constant Curvature Spaces

 \begin{remark} The integral (\ref{besg}) is finite for almost all $s>0$ provided that \be \intl_a^\infty |f_0 (r)|\, r^{k-j-1} dr <\infty\ee for all $a>0$.
 If $f$ is non-negative and (\ref{for10zf}) fails for some $a>0$, then $F_0 (s)=\infty$ for every $s\!\ge \!0$.
 The proof of these facts can be found in \cite [Lemma 2.42]{Ru15}. \end{remark}

 \begin{remark} Formulas (\ref{besg}) and (\ref{besg1}) reveal a remarkable fact, which is obvious for all Abel-type fractional integrals.
 Specifically, to provide the existence of $F_0(s)$ for $s>0$, we need to take care of the behavior of $f_0 (r)$ at infinity and may ignore its behaviour as $r\to 0$.
 On the other hand, in (\ref{besg1}), the behavior of $\vp_0 (s)$ as $s\to 0$ is crucial, while no restriction is needed when $s\to \infty$.
 We say that these integrals have a {\it one-sided structure}, {\it the right-sided} for (\ref{besg}) and {\it the left-sided} for (\ref{besg1}).
-The one-sided structure is inherited by Radon transforms $R_A$ and $R^*_A$ in general, because they commute with rotations.
+Owing to the $SO(n)$-equivariance, this one-sided structure still holds for $R_A f$ and $R^*_A \vp$ with arbitrary, not necessarily radial $f$ and $\vp$, as can be seen below in the corresponding existence conditions and the support theorems.
 This important phenomenon will be taken into account in our study. \end{remark}